buli-net/v11-04/wallet/README.md

     wallet/build/outputs/apk/bitcoin-wallet-testnet-debug.apk

-To install the app on your Android device, use:
+To install the app on your Android device:

     gradle :wallet:installTestnetDebug

 If installation fails, make sure "Developer options" and "USB debugging" are enabled on your Android device, and an ADB connection is established.

+### BUILDING THE SIGNET VERSION

+Signet is similar in nature to testnet, but more reliable and centrally controlled.
+To build, use:

+    # each time
+    gradle clean test :wallet:assembleSignetDebug

+You'll find the developer-signed APK under this path:

+    wallet/build/outputs/apk/bitcoin-wallet-signet-debug.apk

+To install the app on Android device:

+    gradle :wallet:installSignetDebug

 ### BUILDING THE MAINNET VERSION